mochi-neko/StbImageSharpForUnity/README.md

 ## How to use

-Default usage with UniTask is as follows:
+Default usage with the [UniTask](https://github.com/Cysharp/UniTask) is as follows:

 ```
 private async UniTask<Texture2D> LoadImageAsync(byte[] data)